 And I would argue that calling Kristen Stewart a terrible actress is like calling Marilyn Monroe a terrible actress.
-Monroe was more successful at preserving a sense of vulnerability and precognitive absence/presence onscreen than as a dramatic thespian of the Eve Harrington variety, she was more method, and legit crazy so she seemed crazier playing sane than vice vera.
-Critics and audiences were more attuned to their own Freudian repressions in the 1950s so they knew the difference between an actress able to convey a sense of vulnerability to male attention and a "common slut."
+Monroe was more successful at preserving a sense of vulnerability and precognitive absence/presence onscreen than as a dramatic thespian of the Eve Harrington variety.
+Monroe was more method, and legit crazy, so she seemed crazier playing sane than vice vera.
+Critics and audiences were more attuned to their own Freudian repressions in the 1950s, so they knew the difference between an actress able to convey a sense of vulnerability to male attention and a "common slut."
 Now we're 'liberated' and so no, there is no difference since we can't see it and to prove we are not nearsighted must burn her!
-In 2050 the old patriarch critics of the day will laud Stewart's vulnerability the way they laud Monroe's now, and be crucifying some new tart, the way parents are encouraged now to ransack their kids' rooms and under the bathroom sink for bath salts because Fox News told them it was a thing.
+In 2050 the old patriarch critics of the day will laud Stewart's vulnerability the way they laud Monroe's now, and be crucifying some new tart, the way parents are encouraged now to ransack their kids' rooms and under the bathroom sink for bath salts, because Fox News told them it was a thing.
 Even the strawberry scented bath crystals grandma sent for Christmas must go, just to be safe

 Call this prediction crazy, but Stewart shares with Monroe more than a gift for conveying shyness onscreen, both of them love, or at least 'feel sorry for' the creatures most of us have cast off.
-MM felt compassion for the Creature from the Black Lagoon, and didn't even mind flirting with Tom Ewell if it got her some air conditioning.
+MM felt compassion for the Creature from the Black Lagoon, and didn't even mind flirting with the toad-like Tom Ewell if it meant free air conditioning.
 Hey, princesses have kissed worse frogs for far less incentive than air conditioning.
-That's what it boils down to, and boiling is the correct word, froggy Tom.
+That's what it boils down to, and boiling is the correct word.
 Stewart is like the first girl you kissed, ever, though she didn't know you, hardly, at all.
-She was the starlet of your Middle School's Bye-Bye Birdy who let all the cast members kiss her on the lips in the doorway of the ladies' room before the big premiere, for luck, and in your case, transcendental romantic ignition.
-Can you even now admit it was your first, and last kiss until you were a senior in college?
+She was the starlet of your Middle School's Bye-Bye Birdy, who let all the cast members kiss her on the lips open mouthed in the doorway of the ladies' room before the big premiere, for luck, and in your case, transcendental romantic ignition.